 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program.
-You will have a meeting with your trekking guide and discuss the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have the same discussion in the next day morning after your breakfast.
+When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
+You will have a meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
+If you arrive at night, we will have the same discussion the next day morning after breakfast.

 The very next morning, after breakfast you will leave for a full day sightseeing tour around Kathmandu valley.
 You can visit the sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhanath and the fine arts and historical architecture of Kathmandu Durbar Square reflecting the ancient Nepalese culture are highlighted on our guided tour.
-On return to your hotel, you will have time to explore the local area, have dinner and perhaps take a leisurely stroll through the popular streets.
+The biggest Buddhist Stupa at Boudhanath and the fine arts and historical architecture of Kathmandu Durbar Square, reflecting the ancient Nepalese culture, are highlighted on our guided tour.
+On return to your hotel, you will have time to explore the local area, have dinner, and perhaps take a stroll through the famous streets.

 Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather, we get fantastic views of the mountains, including Everest as we enter the deep gorge of the Dudh Kosi valley.
+With clear weather, we get fantastic views of the mountains, including Everest, as we enter the deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
 Along the way, you will have a view of Mt Nupla (5885m) Kusum Kanguru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
-However, if interested in additional activities we can take a side trip to a nearby monastery.
+We then take a leisurely walk for about two hours to Phakding village.
+However, if interested in additional activities, we can make a side trip to a nearby monastery.

 From Phakding the trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
 Beginning with a slight climb to Jhorsalle, the trail passes waterfalls and other culturally and naturally occurring items of interest.
 Villages are interspersed with magnificent forests of Rhododendron, Magnolia, and fir.
 A steep climb up to the beautiful village of Namche Bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.

 Accommodate your body to the high altitude of Namche as you have gained a much height previous day.
-Set in a natural amphitheater looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazaar is one of the most attractive settlements in the khumbu region.
+Set in a natural amphitheater looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazaar is one of the most attractive settlements in the Khumbu region.
 We will have a full day rest so that we won’t face any problem ahead.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.
+You have full day leisure for a beautiful panoramic view or stroll around the market.
+You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.

 The most exciting acclimatization trek Namche takes you along the Bhote Koshi to Thame.
 The trail enters a pretty forest of pines and rhododendrons.
-Pass ancient mud plastered Stupa at Phurte, and follow the path to Tesho.
+Pass ancient mud-plastered Stupa at Phurte, and follow the path to Tesho.
 You’ll roll into Thamo and Thamo Gompa.
 At the end of the spur, the trail drops steeply to the Khumbu hydroelectric project plant and then turn to the Thame for night stay.
-Thame is at the end of Khumbu Valley and iconic value of Thame is its terrain the people which are untouched by the effects of modern civilization.
+Thame is at the end of Khumbu Valley, and the iconic value of Thame is its terrain, the people which are untouched by the effects of modern civilization.

-After crossing you will descend Renjo la pass where an eye-popping vista awaits.
-Crossing an iron bridge over a stream the trail levels out as it follows the valley past the first lake, known as Longpongo at 4690m, where we get chance to observe the Lama footprints on a stone.
-The second lake, Taboche Tsho mesmerizes us by the shimmering turquoise blue sheet of water sparkling in the sun.
+After crossing, you will descend Renjo la pass where an eye-popping vista awaits — crossing an iron bridge over a stream the trail levels out as it follows the valley past the first lake, known as Longpongo at 4690m, where we get chance to observe the Lama footprints on a stone.
+The second lake, Taboche Tsho, mesmerizes us by the shimmering turquoise blue sheet of water sparkling in the sun.
 Little we reach the third lake, called Dudh Pokhari, linked by a surging stream to the previous one.
 Gokyo village stands by the third lake and Cho-Oyu Mountain.
-Above the lake provides panoramic views of Cho Oyu, Gyachung Kang, Lhotse, Makalu, Cholats, and Tawache.
+Above the lake provides panoramic views of Cho Oyu, Gyachung Kang, Lhotse, Makalu, Cholas, and Tawache.

-Spend a day in Gokyo strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
-Start your trek in morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
+Spend a day in Gokyo, strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
+Start your trek in the morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
 View the Ngozumpa glacier, the biggest glacier of Nepal.
-Definitely, we would not miss the chance to observe the fourth lake (Thonak Tsho) and fifth lake (Ngozuma Tsho).
+We would not miss the chance to observe the fourth lake (Thonak Tsho) and the fifth lake (Ngozuma Tsho).
 From where you will have a magnificent view of highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest ( 8848m), Lhotse (8,501m) and further way Makalu.

 Trek down to Thangnak, enjoying the superb view of Gokyo Lake.
 We will cross Gokyo glacier, about 4 hours working down to Thangnak for the night stay.